UniDi/UniDi/README.md

 TODO: [Unity Manual about ](https://docs.unity3d.com/Manual/upm-git.html)

 ### Install from file
 Download and extract a [release](https://github.com/UniDi/UniDi/releases) to your machine.
-Press 'Add package from disk' in the Unity Package Manager and select the ``package.json`` file in the extracted folder.
+Press 'Add package from disk...' in the Unity Package Manager and select the ``package.json`` file in the extracted folder.

 ## Usage